project-delphi/project-delphi.github.io/index.md

 As a machine learning engineer I developed the ability to create profitable ML products suitable to market opportunities.
 I enjoy working in groups with developers, pair programming, implementing, presenting and sharing good practice.

-I'm interested in scaling up and reducing technical debt in Productionized Machine Learning Systems, what is now called AI/MLOps.
+I'm interested in scaling up and reducing technical debt in Productionized Machine Learning Systems, what is now called MLOps.